SteveMLC/empire_tycoon/documentation/TECHNICAL_ARCHITECTURE.md

 - Shows income generation rates

 #### InvestmentScreen (`screens/investment_screen.dart`)
+- Displays a filterable and sortable list of available investment opportunities using `InvestmentListItem` widgets.
-- Displays investment opportunities and owned assets
+- Includes filters for investment category and owned status.
-- Shows market data and price trends
+- Shows a high-level market overview (`MarketOverviewWidget`) and provides access to a detailed portfolio summary (`PortfolioWidget`) overlay.
-- Implements buy/sell mechanics
-- Visualizes portfolio performance
+- Tapping an `InvestmentListItem` navigates to `InvestmentDetailScreen` where detailed information, price trends, and buy/sell actions (likely using an `InvestmentItem` widget) are handled.
+- Provides sorting options based on price, volatility, performance, and dividend yield.

 #### RealEstateScreen (`screens/real_estate_screen.dart`)
 - Organizes properties by locale